Comparison of AI generated floor plans versus professional architectural 3D rendering

 Timeline Implications:

-• With minimum documentation: 7-10 days for first deliverable
+• With minimum documentation: seven to ten days for first deliverable

-• With ideal documentation: 5-7 days for first deliverable
+• With ideal documentation: five to seven days for first deliverable

-• With AI floor plan only: 10-14 days (includes reconstruction and verification)
+• With AI floor plan only: ten to fourteen days (includes reconstruction and verification)

-The lesson: invest in proper architectural documentation upfront.
+The lesson is to invest in proper architectural documentation upfront.
 It accelerates everything downstream, including visualization, permitting, and construction.

-The visualization you commission today will be used for 18-36 months across multiple marketing phases, approval processes, and stakeholder presentations.
-Making the right choice now prevents costly re-dos later.
+The visualization you commission today will be used for 18 to 36 months across multiple marketing phases, approval processes, and stakeholder presentations.
+Making the right choice now prevents costly redos later.

 Rendering Deliverable Specifications That Matter